 It’s a choice you have if you want to take it.
 And having more choices is being empowered.
 Allow yourself to have more choices, not less!

-*This article represents the opinion of the author may not reflect the view of the medical or therapeutic community.
+*This article represents my opinion may not reflect the view of the medical or therapeutic community.
 Always seek professional guidance when it comes to your physical and mental health.